My daughter is 4.5 months old. Today her hair has been falling out very quickly, and over the course of a few hours, it was noticeably thinner.

 Is such rapid hair loss a normal thing?
 Or should I call the pediatrician about it?

-Hair Loss Normal Or Not For 4 Month Old
+Hair Loss Normal Or Not For 4-Month-Old Baby

-Belly time or time in the baby carrier while awake is excellent too to reduce the hair loss at the back of the head.
+Belly time while awake or time in the baby carrier is excellent too to reduce the hair loss at the back of the head.

 I hope this helps,